National Background and Context

 - Health plans offered in the state’s health exchange under the Affordable Care Act can only cover abortion in cases of life endangerment, rape or incest, unless individuals purchase an optional rider at an additional cost.

-- The parent of a minor must be notified before an abortion is provided.
+- The parent of a minor must be notified and consent before an abortion is provided.

 - Public funding is available for abortion only in cases of life endangerment, rape or incest.

 - A patient must undergo an ultrasound before obtaining an abortion; the provider must offer the patient the option to view the image.

 - An abortion may be performed at 24 or more weeks after the last menstrual period only in cases of life or health endangerment.